 - 4

-The patient is asked to lie down for a while and monitored for any discomfort or side effects.
+The patient is asked to lie down for a short period and is monitored for any discomfort or side effects.

 Contact us

 Ensure you’re getting the right care.
-Book a no-obligation consultation, and let a medical advisor guide you toward the most appropriate treatment plan and delivery method for your needs.
+Book a no-obligation consultation, and let a medical advisor guide you toward the most appropriate treatment plan and delivery method.

 Medical Advisor, Swiss Medica doctor